Watching

 - Unique.

-Being from Japan, a country unlike the west where most “popular” media is made, anime brings a new feel with its wild but creative designs.
+Being from Japan, a country unlike the West where most “popular” media is made, anime brings a new feel with its wild but creative designs.

 If you’re a creative or even a designer, you’ll have even more of an appreciation for the art than most.